greyhoundforty/HAProxy_CIS_IBM/README.md

 # Terraform, Ansible and HA load balancing in the IBM Cloud

+## **Major Work in Progress**

+## Overview
+This tutorial will show how to automate the provisioning of infrastructure resources in IBM Cloud by using and Ansible.
+Terraform will be our deployment tool and Ansible will take on the configuration tasks for our pool of web servers and HA pair of HAProxy instances.

+### Slightly longer version
-One of my colleagues, *Hi Neil!*, wrote a guide for how to do a roll your own Cloud Load balancer scenerio with Keepalived and Nginx on the IBM Cloud.
+One of my colleagues, *Hi Neil!*, wrote a [guide](https://dsc.cloud/quickshare/HA-NGINX-How-To.pdf) for how to do a roll your own HA Load balancer deployment with Keepalived and Nginx on the IBM Cloud.
 I decided to take up the learning exercise/challenge of migrating the manual steps in the guide to an automated deployment model using Terraform and Ansible.
 I also added in an extra wrinkle which is to add Security groups in to the mix.
-The [overview](#overview) and [Objectives and Outcomes](#objectives-and-outcomes) sections below are lifted directly from Neils guide [here](https://dsc.cloud/quickshare/HA-NGINX-How-To.pdf).

 ## **Major Work in Progress**
 #### Todo: